What does a Guest Service Representative do?

 A person looking for this type of job could work for a variety of companies.
 Resorts, airlines, and casinos are among them.
 Even within the same industry, these positions may be widely available, but the responsibilities can vary greatly.

 Several factors influence a guest service representative’s responsibilities.
-To begin with, the type of work that such a person does is determined the industry in which she works.
-The other types of employees employed a company can influence whether or not this person is responsible for certain tasks.
+To begin with, the type of work that such a person does is determined by the industry in which she works.
+The other types of employees employed by a company can influence whether or not this person is responsible for certain tasks.

 Regardless of other factors, one of a guest service representative’s primary responsibilities is to provide positive impressions of the company for which she works and to assist in maintaining those impressions.
 Guests and potential guests of a facility often get to know someone in this position before they meet anyone else associated with the establishment.
 People may only become acquainted with a facility through the guest service representative in some cases.
 A person may have little or no knowledge of a business, what it offers, or the benefits of becoming a client prior to this contact.

 Because a person in this position is frequently called upon to do whatever it takes to please a client, she may find herself filling in for others even when the positions are vacant.
 Although a company may have a salesperson or sales department, it is common for a guest service representative to assist in the sale of the company.
-This could be done persuading customers not to cancel reservations or encouraging people who inquire about a service to use it.
+This could be done by persuading customers not to cancel reservations or encouraging people who inquire about a service to use it.
 Representatives are frequently empowered to offer incentives and make deals in order to entice people to become clients or long-term patrons.

 A good communicator is usually required of a guest service representative.
 This job necessitates a great deal of interpersonal interaction.
 Some may be found working at customer service desks or interacting with customers in other ways.
 Some, on the other hand, do not interact with clients or potential clients in person.
 Instead, they can communicate solely through phone or email.